ST10483018/linthinkdesign/README.md

 I have add one more image and more information to the about page

 ## 2 adjusted iframe indentation
+I have adjusted the iframe in contact us page

+## 3 added a hero section
+I add a video to the hero section of my home page and postion the text next to it

 # References
 Mukandila, J., 2024.
 Man Transforms Entertainment Area into Jaw-Dropping Master Bedroom in a Video, SA Wowed Read.
 [Online]